 This is a PCB for all beginners who want to quickly build the nodes described in the MySensors website!
 It can be used with regulated power or batteries and only have basic components.
-Its a PCB for all newbies that wants to do basic sensor/accuator nodes like myself out there... :)
+Its a PCB for all newbies that want to do basic sensor/actuator nodes like myself out there...

 This is the RFM69(HW/W) edition of EasyPCB!
-If you want the original EasyPCB with Nrf24l01+ transiever - go here.
+If you want the original EasyPCB with Nrf24l01+ transceiver - go here.

 So pretty much this PCB covers all the basic stuff documented in the MySensors website!
 This cuts my work with one node from a couple of hours (soldering wires) to 20min.